Stamjer/Stamjer/README.md

 - Routes:
    - /api/(.*) → api/index.js
    - All other paths → index.html (SPA fallback)
+- Scheduled Cron:
+   - /api/cron-daily triggered via Vercel Cron at 05:00 UTC (adjust in vercel.json as needed)

+When using Vercel Cron, the platform adds the `x-vercel-cron` header automatically.
+If you trigger the cron endpoint manually (e.g. from a CI job), provide `CRON_SECRET` either as a query parameter `?secret=...` or a `Bearer` token in the `Authorization` header to authorize the request.

 Set the required environment variables on Vercel (MONGODB_URI, CLIENT_ORIGIN, NODE_ENV, SMTP_* as needed).